 The meat of the gem can be found in guard.rb.
 From this file we learned that:

-• FeatureGuard stores each flag under a flag_key, and each ramp under a ramp_key.
+- FeatureGuard stores each flag under a

-• FeatureGuard uses Redis’ set method to assign a key a value of 0 or 1, and Redis’ get to check an assigned value (as in enabled?).
+have either ‘fgf_’ or ‘fgr_’ prepended to their name (which also happens to be the feature name). - FeatureGuard uses Redis’ set method to assign a key a value of 0 or 1, and Redis’ get to check an assigned value (as in

 Upgrading FeatureGuard

-We asked our DevOps engineers to scan all of our Redis keys for anything beginning with the fgf_ or fgr_ prefix.
+prefix.
 We then ran the following script to restructure the keys into the same format used by our updates to FeatureGuard.

 1